A guide to Nashville for history fans

 Stop by Centennial Park to see the Parthenon

 If you want to relax in nature for a bit, stop by Centennial Park.
 The Centennial Park features the Parthenon, which is a replica of the Greek Parthenon from Athens.
-Parthenon was originally built in the late 1890s for the Tennessee Centennial Exposition.
-Today the building is an art museum open to visitors every day except for Mondays.
+The Parthenon was originally built in the late 1890s for the Tennessee Centennial Exposition.
+Today, the building is an art museum open to visitors every day except Mondays.

-Walk on John Seigenthaler Pedestrian Bridge for the best panoramic city views
+Walk on the John Seigenthaler Pedestrian Bridge for the best panoramic city views

-If you want to get away from the busyness of Broadway Street, take Broadway towards Cumberland River and on your right, there will be John Seigenthaler Pedestrian Bridge.
-The bridge itself looks nice when lit at night and the Cumberland Park across the river is one of the best places to get a panoramic view of Nashville.
+If you want to get away from the busyness of Broadway Street, take Broadway towards the Cumberland River, and on your right, there will be the John Seigenthaler Pedestrian Bridge.
+The bridge itself looks nice when lit at night, and the Cumberland Park across the river is one of the best places to get a panoramic view of Nashville.

 John Seigenthaler Pedestrian Bridge in Nashville